Slamy/Yaumataca/README.md

 	openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 20000; program build/yaumataca.elf verify reset exit"

+## Recommended IDE

+Please use vscode and open the root folder with it.
+This gives access to the already existing debugging targets.

 ## System architecture

 ![uml diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Slamy/Yaumataca/develop/doc/pipeline.plantuml)

+## Doxygen and Unittests

+It is my goal to have everything properly documented and tested

+	scripts/check_doxygen.sh
+	scripts/unittest.sh

 ## FAQ

+### I can see PRINTF all over the place.
+Where is the output going to?

+This project makes use of "Segger RTT" which stores printed characters inside a small buffer which can be displayed over SWD.
+It has advantages compared to the UART as no additional GPIOs have to be reserved for this.

+I don't recommend to use rtthost as it is slow.
+Please use VSCode instead.

+	rtthost -c rp2040

 ### Why is this not written in Rust?